-This is both Daisy's and Ana's favourite type of research.
+This is statistic-geek [Daisy's] favourite type of research.
 Quantitative research includes any methods that collect numerical data about your target audience, such as the number of people who said a particular answer in response to a question.
 Closed questions (those with set answers) are used for this type of research.